-There are a handful of reasons you might want to accept file uploads from your visitors.
-And, while WordPress doesn’t have a built-in way to do this, there are also a handful of WordPress plugins that make it possible.
-Many are form builders with a file upload field, while others allow for larger uploads or loosen restrictions on file types users can submit.
+There are several reasons you might want to accept file uploads from your visitors.
+The easiest way to do so is to install a WordPress plugin that makes it possible.
+Many are form builders with a file upload field, while others allow for larger uploads and loosen restrictions on file types users can submit.

-In this post, we’ll review 10 free and premium WordPress plugins that let you accept user-submitted files through your website, so users can send their files and learn about your service all under one domain.
+In this post, we’ll review 10 free and premium WordPress plugins that allow you to accept user-submitted files through your website.

 Best WordPress File Upload Plugins